Web Pop is dedicated to helping your website stand out.

 After working as an engineer and consultant for a bunch of big companies (if you’re really bored you can stalk me here on Linkedin), I left to pursue a career in SEO (Search Engine Optimization) and software.

-WTF is SEO?
+What is SEO?
 Here is Wikipedia’s definition:

 SEO considers how search engines work, the computer-programmed algorithms that dictate search engine behavior, what people search for, the actual search terms or keywords typed into search engines, and which search engines are preferred by their targeted audience.